iam4x/futureRX/README.md

 # ⚛ futureRX

-> The futuristic :rocket: stack to create universal React applications with MobX as state manager.
+> 🚀 The futuristic stack to create universal React applications with MobX as state manager.
 With supporting async data fetching out of the box on server side rendering.

 WARNING: This is a proof of concept running on bleeding edge libraries, it has not been running in production yet.
 If you do [contact me](http://twitter.com/iam4x).